Sequences

 Given a collection of numbers, booleans, strings, and elements of

-other types, write a function as-nums
+other types, write a function as-nums that returns a sequence of

 numbers as follows: